Parental Toolbox |

 "unreasonable" corporal punishment which causes "injury"

 to the child.
 TexasAbuse does not include reasonable discipline by a parent/guardian/managing or possessory conservator if child not exposed to substantial risk of harm.
-Family Code Sec.
-261.001.
+Family Code § 261.001.
 [Civil Code] Parent/stepparent/person standing in loco parentis to child is justified to use non-deadly force against a child under 18 when and to degree the actor reasonably believes necessary to discipline, or safeguard or promote child's welfare.
-Penal Sec.
-9.61.
-[Criminal Code] UtahForce is justified if used for reasonable discipline of a minor by
+Penal § 9.61.
+[Criminal Code] Texas Law Help - An online resource for free and low-cost civil legal assistance for those who cannot afford legal help.
+Learn about your rights, self-help resources, and legal aid.
+UtahForce is justified if used for reasonable discipline of a minor by

 punishment.
 WisconsinUse of force is justified when actor's conduct is reasonable discipline of a